silvia-odwyer/lightbox.js/README.md

 }
 ```

+## Types of Lightboxes Available
+Several types of lightboxes have been provided, which have varying features to cater to your project's requirements.
+For instance, a gallery lightbox is provided, which allows users to cycle through images included in the gallery.

+However another lightbox is provided for displaying a single image only.

+For further themes and presets, be sure to take a look at the list of available presets below, which incorporate lightboxes
+of different styles.

 ## Features
+### Multiple Presets

+Several presets are provided, which offer varying themes and customization options.
+These include:

+- **Slideshow w/ thumbnails**:  A lightbox which displays images along with thumbnails underneath, so that users can navigate to other imagery in the slideshow.
+- **Full-screen lightbox**: A lightbox which displays images at full-screen width and height.
+- **Video lightbox**: Videos can also be displayed.
+- **Sidebar**: A lightbox with a sidebar, where ads or other content can be displayed.

 ### Keyboard Shortcuts
 The lightbox can also be controlled using the keyboard by pressing the following keys:
 - **Left Key**: Navigate to previous image